semeguze/JavaBasicsFinalExercise/README.md

 # JavaBasicsFinalExercise 😀
-This repo contains the final exercise for the TAE Academy Java module at Globant
+This repo contains the final exercise for the TAE Academy Java module at Globant.
+(Thank you Carol & Felipe)

 ![](https://media.giphy.com/media/ekpoenVS6mGQal9LcH/giphy.gif)

-This project was created using Java 8, JavaFX and Maven, and loombok so be sure to import dependencies!
+This project was created using Java 8, JavaFX, Maven, and loombok so be sure to import dependencies!

 ![UI](https://i.imgur.com/a6VwpqS.png)
 ![Pop ups](https://i.imgur.com/vss2HLg.png)